phpmyadmin/phpmyadmin/doc/config.rst

     .. note::

-        When logging to a file, make sure it's permissions are correctly set for a web server user, the setup should closely match instructions described in :config:option:`$cfg['TempDir']`:
+        When logging to a file, make sure its permissions are correctly set for a web server user, the setup should closely match instructions described in :config:option:`$cfg['TempDir']`: